Tripletex/tripletex-api2/examples/java-gradle/order/README.md

-# order
+# Order

-A simple example showing how to create an order and invoice it.
+A couple of examples showing how to create an order and invoice it.

 ## Dependencies